July 22, 2014 By Leanne Vogel February 13, 2019

 Introduction to the new keto eating style I’ve been following for the last 14 days that has resulted in an 8 pound weight loss and a reduction in my body fat by 3%.

 I went on hormone replacement therapy (HRT) in an effort to get my period back (more on this here, here + here).
-I got my period for the first time in 5 years, stayed on HRT for 8 months, gained 20 lbs and got up to a whopping 32% body fat.
-I accepted that if the weight gain was getting me back to health, it was worth it.
+I got my period for the first time in 5 years, stayed on HRT for 8 months, gained 20 lbs and got up to 32% body fat, which was not a place I felt fully comfortable at the time, but I accepted that if the weight gain was getting me back to health, it was worth it.

 Went off HRT.
 Got 1 period in 4 months (the endocrinologist chalked it up to “breakthrough bleeding”) and haven’t gotten one since.

 So here I am.
 No periods + 20 extra pounds at my waistline and recovering from a state of excess progesterone (brought on by HRT).